|

-NAME | SYNOPSIS | DESCRIPTION | PORTABILITY | SEE ALSO | AUTHORS | COLOPHON
+NAME | SYNOPSIS | DESCRIPTION | PORTABILITY | AUTHORS | SEE ALSO | COLOPHON |

-user_caps(5) File Formats Manual user_caps(5)
+user_caps(5) File formats user_caps(5)

-user_caps - user-defined terminfo capabilities
+user_caps - user-defined terminfo capability format

 Background

-Before ncurses 5.0, terminfo databases used a fixed repertoire of
+Prior to ncurses 5.0 (1999), terminfo databases used a fixed

-1984, and extended in stages through SVr4 (1989), and
+database in 1984, added to in stages through SVr4 (1989), and

-standardized in the Single Unix Specification beginning in 1995.
+standardized in X/Open Curses starting in 1995.

-than change the meaning of an existing capability, a new name was
+changing the meaning of an existing capability, a new name was

 added.
 The terminfo database uses a binary format; binary

-binary format.
+format.

-• Lacking a standard for the binary format, most
+• Lacking a standard for the binary format, most implementations

-16-bit signed integers, and is limited to 4096-byte entries.
+integers, and is limited to 4096-byte entries.

-• The tables of capability names differ between
+• The tables of capability names differ between implementations.

 Although they may provide all of the standard capability

-the default Solaris-like configuration.
+default Solaris-like configuration.

 • In SVr4 curses and ncurses, the terminal database is defined

-terminal capabilities.
+different terminal capabilities.

 requires recompiling and reinstalling the library.
-The text-
+The text

-features.
-For example, ncurses supports these capabilities
+systems.
+For example, ncurses supports the following

-in each configuration:
+nonstandard capabilities in each configuration.

 memory_lock